 - your former spouse was found by state court to have been guilty of "conjugal infidelity" (cheating).

 Note that if your child has been adopted, generally only partial garnishment will be permitted.

 Apportionment is a process by which the VA assigns a certain portion of a veterans benefits to a family member.
 Basically, the VA will pay the eligible family member part of the veteran's monthly cash benefit directly, thus reducing the amount of benefits the veteran will receive.

 In no case will be benefits be garnished for alimony until the former spouse first elects to receive the "apportioned" share of the veteran's benefits.
 Similarly, claims for each child's right to an apportioned share must be filed before child support garnishment can occur.
 The family member must apply for apportionment by filing VA Form 21-0788, Information Regarding Apportionment of Beneficiary's Award, before a garnishment for spousal or child support will be considered.

 Consideration of VA Income

-Even if your VA benefits can't be garnished because you didn't waive any military pay or because of any of the above reasons, your VA income can still be considered by the judge in deciding your support obligations.
+Even if your VA benefits can't be garnished because you didn't waive any military pay or because of any of the above reasons, in most states your VA income can still be considered by the judge in deciding your support obligations.
 If your VA disability benefits are a significant part of your total income, you may end up using your benefit income to meet child support or alimony obligations.

 For legal help in protecting your VA disability benefits or establishing a fair amount of support, contact a VA disability lawyer.